jonathanfleming135/ProjectEulerPractice/README.md

 # ProjectEulerPractice
-My solutions to Project Euler practice problems
+My solutions to the first 60 Project Euler problems for interview practice.

+I try to spend up to 30 minutes max on each problem.